stella-project/stella-app/README.md

 - `GET /stella/api/site/test/<string:container_name>`: Run test script in container whose name is specified by the endpoint (currently only `solr-container` is supported).

 - `GET /stella/api/site/ranking/<string:query>`: Retrieve a ranking corresponding to the query specified at the endpoint.
 A JSON object with maximally 10 entries will be returned.

-### To do

-- [ ] output format of search script
-- [ ] initial indexing of all containers, when starting the application
-- [x] additional (prototypical) search engine, e.g. elasticsearch, and scheduling between search engines
-- [x] Solr to external repository
-- [ ] DB/storage containing meta-info about docker-containers
-- [ ] Webhook in repos of experimental systems: PING stella-server
-- [x] implement easier logging (write logging file to host system)